Suzy Becker: Career

-Becker's books include All I Need to Know I Learned from My Cat now in the "Double-Platinum Collector's Edition All I Need to Know I Learned from My Cat (and Then Some), My Dog's the World's Best Dog, Manny's Cows: The Niagara Falls Tale, an illustrated memoir about her own struggle and recovery from brain surgery entitled: I Had Brain Surgery, What's Your Excuse?, and a board book with teething corners for babies entitled Books Are for Reading.

-Her most recent book Kids Make It Better is a write-in, draw-in world problem-solving journal for 6 -10-year-olds.
-The book features sidebar profiles of children under the age of 10 who have made a difference, observation logs and a "Make It Better" Action Plan.

 Becker's work has appeared in various publications including Mademoiselle, Funny Times, The Best Contemporary Women's Humor, Grist.org, SEED, and The Boston Globe.
 Additionally, her work has been commissioned by the National Audubon Society, American Museum of Natural History, National Geographic Society, and the Environmental Defense Fund It has also been exhibited in solo and group shows throughout New England and New York, and is part of the permanent collection at the Museum of Comic and Cartoon Art.
 She illustrated the comic strip Rhymes With Orange while its creator Hilary Price was on vacation, June 9–14 and 22, 2008.